Oyelowo/oyelowo/README.md

 <!-- Full-stack Software Engineer & Data scientist. -->

-👋 Hi, I'm a Software Engineer and the creator of [Surreal-ORM](https://github.com/Oyelowo/surreal-orm), a pioneering Object-Relational Mapping and query-building library for Rust and [Twust](https://github.com/Oyelowo/twust) - a static type checker for tailwindcss in rust for rust.
+👋 Hi, I'm the creator of [Surreal-ORM](https://github.com/Oyelowo/surreal-orm), a pioneering Object-Relational Mapping and query-building library for Rust and [Twust](https://github.com/Oyelowo/twust) - a static type checker for tailwindcss in rust for rust.

 Some of the tools I use: Rust, TypeScript, JavaScript, Python, Java, R, SurrealOrm PostgresQL, MongoDB, Kubernetes, AWS, e.t.c.